 The overriding feature is that the pain is out of proportion to what should be seen with the condition.

 While there are no definitive tests available, the physician will perform a workup that may include x-rays, a nerve conduction study, bone scan, and others to rule out other conditions.
 A lot of the time, CRPS becomes a diagnosis of exclusion.

 What are the stages of CRPS?

-Initially there are typical skin temperature changes, muscle spasms, severe burning pain, nail and hair growth faster than normal, and skin changes which may look shiny or sweaty.
+Initially, there are typical skin temperature changes, muscle spasms, severe burning pain, nail, and hair grow faster than normal, and skin changes which may look shiny or sweaty.

 Between three months and a year patients may experience more skin changes, worst pain, slowing down of hair growth, stiffening joints and cracked nails.

 After a year, the changes become irreversible which may include muscle atrophy, limb contractures, and pain in the entire arm or leg.